kodeine/laravel-meta/README.md

 $post->getMeta(['content', 'views']);// result if the metas are missing: ['content'=>null,'views'=>null]
 ```

-#### Disable fluent
+#### Disable fluent access

-If you don't want access metas in fluent way, you can disable it by adding following property to your model:
+If you don't want to access metas in fluent way, you can disable it by adding following property to your model:

 ```php
 protected $disableFluentMeta = true;